prebid/Prebid.js/modules/mobianRtdProvider.md

 Keys: ap_a0, ap_a1, ap_p0, ap_p1

-Possible values: Various, numerically id-based and customizable based on Mobian Persona Settings. -Description: Mobian AI Personas are custom created based on prompts to find a specific audience.
+Possible values: Various, numerically id-based and customizable based on Mobian Persona Settings.

+Description: Mobian AI Personas are custom created based on prompts to find a specific audience.
 Please contact your Mobian contact directly for more information on this tool.
 The difference between the keys is below:

 a0 = Advertisers (via Campaign IDs) in this list should NOT want to advertise on this page